giantswarm/docs/src/content/changes/workload-cluster-releases-kvm/releases/kvm-v15.0.0.md

 date: '2021-09-01T12:00:00+00:00'
 description: Release notes for KVM workload cluster release v15.0.0, published on 01 September 2021, 12:00
-title: workload cluster release v15.0.0 for KVM
+title: Workload cluster release v15.0.0 for KVM
 ---

 This is the first release for KVM with Kubernetes 1.20 and Calico 3.19.
 It also migrates the Calico datastore from etcd to Kubernetes.